AndreaDiotallevi/andreadiotallevi.com/src/posts/how-to-create-a-production-image-for-a-node-typescript-app-using-docker-multi-stage-builds/how-to-create-a-production-image-for-a-node-typescript-app-using-docker-multi-stage-builds.md

 This article is a step by step guide on how to use Docker multi-stage builds to create a production image that is small, readable and maintainable.

-As as example, you will build an [Apollo Server](https://www.apollographql.com/docs/apollo-server/) application in Node.js and TypeScript.
+As an example, you will build an [Apollo Server](https://www.apollographql.com/docs/apollo-server/) application in Node.js and TypeScript.

 ## Table of contents